kanehekili/MicroDVBRecorder/README.md

 <br>ipaddress:8080/
 <br>You should see the channels as well as the program list

+##GTK GUI
+You may use a GTK application instead of the webserver.
+A desktop file can be found in the "mdvbrec.tar".
+Copy it to .local/share/applications.

 MDVBREC Interface
 -----------------
 * Green Arrows: Move up and down one day